topel-research-group/Bamboozle/README.md

 * `--homohetero` function bugs out if there is only one event in a given contig (`next` never assigned)

 * Play with groupings in help file

+* Additional features must be added to BarcodeSearch
+  * Filtering of identified SNPs
+  * Determination of how samples differ from each other, as well as differing from the reference
+  * Allow the use of unsorted BAM input

 ## Known bugs
 * In the consensus sequence function, it is possible for two different comma-separated alternatives to be printed